a parenting confession

 Unfortunately Fortunately, there is nothing in the unwritten rule books that says what kind of parent you have to be.

-There were so many models of parenting I witnessed growing up…my own parents, my friends parents.
+There were so many models of parenting I witnessed growing up…my own parents and my friend’s parents.
 For me, the emotional connection I had with my grandparents and my mother played the most significant role in my life.
 My grandmother, who died when I was young, is someone I have easily idealized.
 My grandfather raised me through my teen years.
-I’ve never met my genetic father but I had a wicked drunk and emotionally abusive stepfather for a few of my formative years.
+I’ve never met my genetic father, but I had a wicked, drunk, and emotionally abusive stepfather for a few of my formative years.
 I had a mother who made me rely on myself maybe too much.
-But through them I gained valuable experience.
+But through them, I gained valuable experience.
 My grandmother taught me love and joy.
-My gramps’s stoic nature was a comfort and he gave me the gift of knowing I could rely on someone.
+My gramps’s stoic nature was a comfort, and he gave me the gift of knowing I could rely on someone.
 My stepfather taught me to be cautious with crazy people.
 My mom gave me a number of self-reliance skills.
-I can say without hesitation that these are fundamental parts of me that I would never give up just to have had been raised with a different parenting style.
+I can say without hesitation that these are fundamental parts of me that I would never give up just to have been raised with a different parenting style.

-I won’t say if I had it good or bad because for me that just isn’t realistic.
-I can’t say if my friends had it good or bad.
+I won’t say if I had it good or bad because, for me, that just isn’t realistic.
+I can’t say if my friends had it, good or bad.
 Each person has to own that.
 I learned early on that there are as many types of parents as there are kids.
 Not one single one was the same as another.
-Now as an adult I know we all get our strengths and weaknesses from this experience of growing up.
+As an adult, I know we all get our strengths and weaknesses from this experience of growing up.
 To give any of it away is unthinkable.
-So, I am certainly not the kind who thought that I would do it better than my parents.
-People do it every day from every pulpit but for me no one can say “What is better?”.
-My experiences made me and for the most part I really like me.
+So, I am certainly not the kind who thought I would do it better than my parents.
+But I still thought I would do better.
+People do it every day from every pulpit, but for me, no one can say, “What is better?”.
+My experiences made me, and for the most part, I really like me.

 However, if I am honest, I don’t want these girls saying one day that they would do it differently than I did.
-I don’t want them thinking they could have had it “better”.
-It’s cliche’ but if they are to be happier with me as a parent, then I must be happier with me as a parent.
-This has to inspire me to improve each day.
-That’s why I have to remember to be honest about each and every misstep.
-I have to experiment and try new things especially when the last thing failed so miserably.
-Old patterns die hard but they must.
+I don’t want them to think they could have had it “better.”
+It’s cliche, but if they are to be happier with me as a parent, then I must be happier with me as a parent.
+This has inspired me to improve each day.
+That’s why I must remember to be honest about every misstep.
+I must experiment and try new things, especially when the last thing failed miserably.
+Old patterns die hard, but they must.
 This is why I must find a way to be more patient.
 I need to choose kindness EVERY TIME.
-Most important for my sanity, I must find a way to let them know I am going to parent them each differently.
+Most importantly, for my sanity, I must find a way to let them know I will parent them differently.
 This had got to be my way.
 They are not the same person.
-Each one has a unique personality, unique emotional needs and a unique motivation.
+Each one has a unique personality, unique emotional needs, and a unique motivation.
 I hope this experimentation in parenting doesn’t ruin us all in the trying.

 I will fail daily.